Interpretable Early Warnings using Machine Learning in an Online Game-experiment

-We use gradient-boosted decision trees to predict the time remaining until impending transitions in Reddit’s r/place, and we analyze the resulting warnings with SHapley Additive exPlanations (SHAP)~\cite{lundbergUnifiedApproachInterpreting2017} to understand the mechanisms that drive these transitions.
+We use gradient-boosted decision trees to predict the time remaining until impending transitions in Reddit’s r/place; this time is set to 12 h when there is no incoming transition or it is far in the future.
+Critically, we analyze the resulting warnings with SHapley Additive exPlanations (SHAP)~\cite{lundbergUnifiedApproachInterpreting2017} to understand the mechanisms that drive these transitions.
 Our warning system predicts transitions well, outperforming each of the generic signals we tested using thresholding and Kendall's $\tau$~\cite{chenPracticalGuideUsing2022}.
 Training on time series of system-specific variables with a 7-hour memory for thousands of compositions, we obtain predictive power up to a few hours before transition.
 Our predictions are still significant when training on the 2022 event and testing on the 2023 event, which demonstrates that the algorithm exploits genuine and generalizable properties.
 By examining how different input features contribute to the predictions, we highlight a complex mixture of dynamical properties of compositions near transition, including critical slowing down or speeding up, a lack of innovation or coordination, a turbulent past, and image simplicity.
 To our knowledge, this analysis provides the first machine learning predictions of critical transitions using detailed observational data in a large-scale complex social system.
 It reveals drivers of transitions and showcases a framework for building and understanding data-driven warning signals that could be deployed in other socio-ecological scenarios.

 \matmethods{